Marcus Semien Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 10.5 K/9, the third-best in the league.
+- The pitching staff for the Cubs has a collective 9.9 K/9, the fifth-best in MLB.

-- The Cubs' 3.91 team ERA ranks 12th among all MLB pitching staffs.
+- The Cubs' 3.77 team ERA ranks ninth among all league pitching staffs.

-- Cubs pitchers combine to give up the second-fewest home runs in baseball (four total, 0.7 per game).
+- Cubs pitchers combine to give up four home runs (0.6 per game), the first-fewest in the league.

-- His last time out came in relief on Friday when the lefty tossed 2/3 innings against the Texas Rangers while giving up hits.
+- In his most recent appearance -- in relief on Saturday -- the righty tossed 2/3 innings against the Texas Rangers while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.